Discover the best that London has to offer in a single day on our in-depth itinerary

 Undoubtedly one of the world’s great cities, London is positively bursting at the seams with things to do and places to see.
 You really would need a lifetime to uncover the full range of riches that London has to offer, but with the right planning and expert guidance it is possible to see many of the city’s highlights in a single day.
 We’ve designed our London in a Day tour specifically for travellers who only have limited time in the English capital: take advantage of the engaging guidance of one of our local experts to get to the heart of what makes London one of the most fascinating places on earth.
 We take care of entrance fees and have privileged skip-the-lines access to the sites, meaning that you’ll get the most out of your day in London.

 No visit to London is complete without following in the footsteps of the royal family through the beautiful leafy streets and flower-strewn parks of Westminster.
 Ground zero for English royalty, Buckingham Palace has been the official London residence of the British monarchy since 1837.
-Reigning Queen Elizabeth II spends most of her time here, and on our Day in London tour you’ll learn the story of the imposing palace, originally built for the Duke of Buckingham at the beginning of the 18th century.
+On our Day in London tour you’ll learn the story of the imposing building from a vantage point just outside the gates of the palace originally built for the Duke of Buckingham at the beginning of the 18th century (please note that we will not be visiting the inside of the Palace on this tour).
 There is nothing more quintessentially London than the sight of the iconic palace guarded by red-coated guards beneath bearskin hats; the soldiers are the protagonists of the daily Changing of the Guard ritual, which you’ll learn all about on our tour.
 If you’d like to watch the Changing of the Guard on your tour let us know, and subject to timing and availability we’ll be happy to arrange this for you.

 Our route will take us past the Houses of Parliament and the iconic Big Ben clock before arriving at Trafalgar Square.
 The epicentre of London, Trafalgar Square has been the city’s most important public space and meeting point ever since it was opened to the public way back in 1837.
 As we make our way through the sweeping square your guide will tell you all about its history - named in honour of the crushing against-the-odds victory enjoyed by the British fleets against Napoleon’ navy at the Battle of Trafalgar in 1805.